1718 June 11

 Lislooney, Parish of Tynan, Co.
 Armagh.
 In the early 1800s, a century after this Deed, a Benjamin OLIVER was registered as a freeholder at Lislooney and other records show the family there after this time.

 Contemporary spelling: Enagh.
-This townland is on the western border of Lislooney.
+This townland is the parish of Tynan, Co.
+Armagh, on the western border of Lislooney.
 There is another Enagh in the Parish of Lisnadill – just to confound us, the OLIVERs had leases in both!

 Contemporary spelling: Tiranny